It is common writerly wisdom that you must "kill your darlings". What is a darling and why does it deserve this cruel fate?

 A "darling" is a phrase, a sentence, a paragraph, a chunk of text, even a whole scene, that you keep in your story when you shouldn't.

-A darling is born is when you write that phrase, a sentence, a paragraph, a chunk of text, even a whole scene, realise you've written something exceptional and you read it again.
+A darling is born is when you write that phrase, a sentence, a paragraph, a chunk of text, even a whole scene, realise you've written something exceptional, and you know that you have just produced a diamond.
+You read it again.
 And again.
-Each time thinking, "Wow, that's great."
-It gives you a zing, the thrill that you've just produced a diamond.
+Each time you do, you think, "Wow, that's great."
+It gives you a zing, a thrill.
 You're pleased with it and yourself.
 It's an example, right in front of your eyes, of what writers are supposed to do: write brilliantly.
 And now you have.
 Yay you!

-The fact that this particular phrase, sentence, paragraph, chunk (let's just call it a "passage") has pulled you out of your complete absorption in your story, has taken you out of the sense of where your characters are, what they are thinking, facing, doing, and where the story is going, so you can revel in what you have just written, is the fearsome sign that you've created a darling.
+That this particular phrase, sentence, paragraph, chunk (let's just call it a "passage") has pulled you out of your complete absorption in your story, has taken you out of the sense of where your characters are, what they are thinking, facing, doing, and where the story is going, so you can revel in what you have just written, is the first fearsome sign that you've created a darling.

 A darling might be beautiful, but it wants all your love and attention.
 It has achieved it: you've stopped writing to gloat over it. ("Wow, that is GREAT!")

 Why does this differ from noticing that you've just written something very fine?
-Because a piece of fine writing either doesn't draw your attention away from the story, that is, you only notice it later and think "wow" or you pause for a heartbeat, think "yes, good", and then you move on, still submerged in the magic and mystery of the story you're telling.
+Because a piece of fine writing either doesn't draw your attention away from the story, that is, you only notice it later and think "wow" or because you pause for a heartbeat, think "yes, good", and then you move on, still submerged in the magic and mystery of the story you're telling.
+The point is that you move on.

-A darling isn't always celebrated at birth.
-You can become bewitched by its potency or excellence at a later point, for instance, when you're re-reading your work, perhaps reviewing what you wrote yesterday, if that's what you do, or when going through your full completed first draft.
-You come across a passage that stops you in your tracks.
+This doesn't mean a darling is always recognised and celebrated at birth.
+You can become bewitched by its potency or excellence at a later point, for instance, when you're re-reading your work, perhaps reviewing what you wrote yesterday, if that's what you do, or when going through your full completed first draft, and you come across a passage that stops you in your tracks.
 Your reaction will range from "yes, that's great" to "wow, this is AWESOME."
 You know at once that you'll be keeping THAT little beauty.

 You might not realise what you are doing.
 You might think you're appreciating a passage's fitness for purpose within the over-all story, recognising an example of quality.
 There's nothing wrong in appreciating fine writing, is there?